 There are no formal entry requirements.

-Having a keen interest in floral design and a creative mind would be an advantage, but not essential.
+Having a keen interest in floral design and a creative mind would be an advantage, but is not essential.

 The course will cover: